 How do I troubleshoot fine-grained access control errors in my Amazon OpenSearch Service cluster?

-I'm experiencing access control errors in my Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) cluster.
+I'm experiencing access control errors in my Amazon OpenSearch Service cluster.
 How do I troubleshoot and resolve access control errors?

 You might experience one of the following fine-grained access control errors in your OpenSearch Service cluster: